Martin Lang ’95

 Alumni and Faculty

-Since arriving at Gustavus, I have been striving to effectively link our academic work on “the Hill” to the local community around us through community-based research and civic engagement initiatives.
+Since arriving at Gustavus, I have been striving to effectively link our academic work on “the Hill” to the local community around us through community-based learning and civic engagement initiatives.
 Students in my Video Representation course model this effort, developing their skills and knowledge as they produce short documentary films in collaboration with local community partners.
 Those partners then use the films for their own purposes, whether to promote the services offered by their non-profit agency or to help bridge the language and culture gap for the growing Latino population in our town.
-Such projects reflect part of my grand plan to better harness the knowledge and productivity on college campuses for positive social change.
+Such projects reflect part of my effort to better harness the knowledge and productivity on college campuses for positive social change.
 I also pursue these objectives through my personal involvement with student groups and campus committees on issues that include gender-based violence, racism, and GLBTQ concerns.

-My interests have also taken on an international scope, leading me to travel with students to New Zealand to study how the Maori (New Zealand’s indigenous peoples) have utilized media to preserve and enhance their language and culture.
-I also served as faculty director for the Social Justice, Peace, and Development program in India, travelling with students throughout the world's biggest democracy and sharing experiences that shattered many of our assumptions about our role as Americans in promoting peace and prosperity around the globe.
+My interests have also taken on an international scope, leading me to travel with students to Fiji and New Zealand, to study how the culture of those places has been shaped by the intermingling of indigenous and colonial forces.
+I also served as faculty director for the Social Justice, Peace, and Development program in India, travelling with students throughout the world's biggest democracy and sharing experiences that shattered many of our assumptions about our role as Americans in promoting peace and justice around the globe.

 To balance the work of my mind with that of my body, I enjoy activities ranging from soccer and running to renovating houses and working on cars.
-To unwind, I build stained glass pieces, play video games, bake, read Sherman Alexie novels, seek out new and obscure documentary films, read bedtime stories to other people's children, and wonder if Ira Glass' job could really be as groovy as I imagine.
+To unwind, I build stained glass pieces, play video games, bake, read Sherman Alexie novels, seek out new and obscure documentary films, read bedtime stories to other people's kids, and wonder if Ira Glass' job could really be as groovy as I imagine.
 I am in constant pursuit of the perfect caramel corn, and I harbor a strong yet largely unfounded dislike for Matt Lauer.

 B.A., Gustavus Adolphus College; M.A. and Ph.D., University of Minnesota